Last Updated on May 27, 2023 by Robert A. Foreman

 Tips for Dealing With Sweaty Hands in Tennis

 For many tennis players, one of the most frustrating things can be trying to grip a tennis racket that is slick with sweat.
-While there are a number of ways to deal with this issue, one of the best is to simply try to keep your hands as dry as possible.
+While there are several ways to deal with this issue, one of the best is to simply try to keep your hands as dry as possible.
 Here are a few tips that can help you out:

 FAQ: